 We are a clinical-stage biopharmaceutical company focused on the development and commercialization of novel therapeutics for the treatment of rare diseases.
-Our lead drug, Diazoxide Choline Controlled-Release tablets (DCCR), is a potent ATP-sensitive potassium (KATP) channel activator.
-The KATP channel plays a central role in the regulation of a number of physiological processes, and the pathophysiology of several diseases.
+Our lead drug, Diazoxide Choline Extended-Release tablets (DCCR), is a potent ATP-sensitive potassium (K{ATP}) channel activator.
+The K{ATP} channel plays a central role in the regulation of a number of physiological processes which may otherwise be dysregulated, contributing to the pathophysiology of several diseases.
 In the context of the underlying genetic or structural defects in many forms of hyperphagic obesity, including Prader-Willi syndrome (PWS), these pathophysiological processes may cumulatively contribute to increases in appetite and aggressive food seeking, lack of satiety, accumulation of excess body fat and the establishment and perpetuation of the obese state.

 DCCR's unique mode of action with targets in the brain, pancreas and fat tissue has the potential to broadly impact complex diseases like PWS to reduce appetite, reduce food seeking, improve satiety, improve insulin and leptin resistance and reduce body fat.
 It appears that many of the problematic behaviors in conditions like PWS may have hyperphagic drive as a root cause and may therefore be improved by addressing hyperphagia.
-We have a Fast-Track designation for DCCR in PWS and orphan drug designation for the drug in the United States (U.S.) and European Union (E.U.).
+We have a Fast-Track designation for DCCR in PWS and orphan designation for the drug in the United States (U.S.) and European Union (E.U.).

-DCCR has been evaluated in a Phase 3 study (C601 or DESTINY PWS), a 3-month randomized, double-blind placebo-controlled study, which completed enrollment in January 2020, with 127 patients at 29 sites in the U.S. and U.K. Patients who complete treatment in DESTINY PWS are eligible to receive DCCR for up to 36 months in C602, an open-label extension study.
+DCCR has been evaluated in a Phase 3 study (C601 or DESTINY PWS), a 13-week randomized, double-blind placebo-controlled study, which completed enrollment in January 2020, with 127 randomized participants at 29 sites in the U.S. and United Kingdom (U.K.).
+Participants who completed treatment in DESTINY PWS and sought continued treatment with DCCR were eligible to receive DCCR in a long-term open-label safety extension study (C602).
 Top line results from DESTINY PWS were announced in June 2020.
 Although the trial did not meet its primary endpoint of change from baseline in hyperphagia, significant improvements were observed in two of three key secondary endpoints.
 In February 2021, we announced analysis limited to data collected before the onset of the COVID-19 pandemic.
 The analysis of the data through March 1, 2020 showed statistical significance in the primary, all key secondary and several other efficacy endpoints.
-We are evaluating the data and are in communication with the U.S. Food and Drug Administration (FDA) to determine next steps.
+In September 2021, we announced top line results from the interim one year data from C602 showing statistically significant reduction in hyperphagia and all other PWS behavioral parameters and statistically significant improvements compared to natural history of PWS from the PATH for PWS Study (PfPWS) over a one year treatment period.
+The PfPWS study is an ongoing study sponsored by the Foundation for Prader-Willi Research (FPWR) to advance the understanding of the natural history in individuals with PWS.